 A Chapter 13 repayment plan is often preferred to filing for Chapter 7 bankruptcy.
 Could it be right for you?

 Why Should You File a Chapter 13 Bankruptcy?

-Chapter 13 bankruptcy is often preferable to a Chapter 7 bankruptcy.
-A Chapter 13 helps you keep your property if you are behind on your mortgage or business payments.
-It is a repayment plan that allows you to make payments toward your debts at a greatly reduced cost.
-You can pay the debts off at a reduced interest rate over a period of time set by the court.
+Chapter 13 bankruptcy is often preferable to a Chapter 7 bankruptcy because it helps you keep your property if you are behind on your mortgage or business payments.
+It is a repayment plan that allows you to make payments toward your debts at a significantly reduced cost.
+You can pay the debts off at a reduced interest rate over a period set by the court.
 Chapter 13 can be enabled to prevent a house foreclosure, make up for missed car or mortgage payments, pay back taxes, and stop interest from accruing on your tax debt.

 Through a Chapter 13 bankruptcy, you may be able to keep your valuable non-exempt possessions.
 Our attorneys can negotiate a reasonable repayment plan based on your disposable income so that you can make feasible monthly payments without worrying about necessities.
 By sticking to the terms of the repayment plan, all your remaining dischargeable debt will be forgiven when the period ends.
 This means that you will no longer be legally liable to pay back your old debts.